daltonrowe/gitgraph-from-json/README.md

 `yarn start` to generate JSON from git repository

-`yarn serve` to run Express server with GitGraph.js
+`yarn serve` to run Express server with GitGraph.js at http://localhost:3000/

 Edit `path` in `index.js` to generate info from any repo directory.